titpetric/pendulum/README.md

 go run *.go -port 8080
 ~~~

-> **Note**: Unlike the PHP API, this doesn't implement git versioning, yet.
-But you also don't
-> need to setup and configure a nginx server, so there's that benefit.
+> **Note**: Pendulum supports git versioning.
+It does require you to set git config for `user.name`
+> and `user.email`.
+Without those, Pendulum will not add/commit files, regardless if a git repository
+> is present or not.

 ## Status